jup-ag/space-station/guides/500-perps/23-jlp-risks.md

 ---

-## Bull Market Risks
+## Opportunity Cost

-During a bull market, JLP may not outperform SOL, ETH, or BTC.
-This is because the pool is made of a mix of stable and non-stable tokens.
+Capital allocated to acquiring JLP could potentially earn higher returns if allocated elsewhere.
+In bull markets for example, JLP may underperform compared to simply holding the underlying assets.

 ---